dotnet/docs-maui/docs/deployment/performance.md

 Here, the contained object will not keep the parent alive.
 However, the parent keeps the child alive through the call to `container.AddSubView`.

 This also happens in iOS APIs that use the delegate or data source pattern, where a peer class contains the implementation.
-For example, when setting the [`Delegate`](xref:UIKit.UITableView.Delegate*) property or the [`DataSource`](xref:UIKit.UITableView.DataSource*) in the [`UITableView`](xref:UIKit.UITableView) class.
+For example, when setting the <xref:UIKit.UITableView.Delegate%2A> property or the <xref:UIKit.UITableView.DataSource*> in the <xref:UIKit.UITableView> class.

-In the case of classes that are created purely for the sake of implementing a protocol, for example the [`IUITableViewDataSource`](xref:UIKit.IUITableViewDataSource), what you can do is instead of creating a subclass, you can just implement the interface in the class and override the method, and assign the `DataSource` property to `this`.
+In the case of classes that are created purely for the sake of implementing a protocol, for example the <xref:UIKit.IUITableViewDataSource>, what you can do is instead of creating a subclass, you can just implement the interface in the class and override the method, and assign the `DataSource` property to `this`.

 ### Dispose of objects with strong references